top of page

 What are the aims of the project?

-The aim is to enhance appreciation and understanding of the history and character of European towns by providing information and facilitating comparative study.
-The principles behind the atlases are to provide maps and text in a way which fills a gap both in knowledge and in tools for urban studies.
+The aims of the British project, shared by the larger European project, are to enhance appreciation and understanding of the history and character of towns, to provide information, and to facilitate comparative study.
+The principle behind the Atlases is the production of easy-to-use maps and text which contribute to knowledge of urban history and provide tools for urban studies.

 HTT-Maps-Winchester-Illustration.jpeg